 If you just want a chilled on-site stay, you will be happy to know that the on-site restaurant—Taste is popular even among locals, and you don’t have to go far for a fine dining experience.
 It serves breakfast, lunch, and supper, but most locals come here for its tasty brunch 😉.
 There are two pools, with the main pool (ground pool) being the clothing-optional pool.
 However, since the restaurant has a view of the pool, a swimsuit is mandatory when the restaurant is open for service.
 For all its great work, its biggest undoing is the fitness area, which tends to be crowded because it is open for local memberships.
 If you are willing to overlook the crowds, it is well equipped and stylishly finished.
 For yoga and other exercises, the place works exceptionally well.

 If you want a stately and serene getaway overlooking the pacific and Banderas Bay, then the Marriott Puerto Vallarta Resort & Spa is the place for you.
-Although not designated as Gay resorts in Mexico, the Marriott chain of hotels is known for its progressive philosophies, and this hotel is not spared from this treatment.
+Although not designated as a gay resort, the Marriott chain of hotels is known for its progressive philosophies, and this hotel is not spared from this treatment.
 In the gay heaven of Puerto Vallarta, the Marriot is the perfect destination for a wedding, vacation, and even honeymoon.
 These 433 roomed modern resorts have swanky restaurants, meeting rooms, and exquisite pools.

 Set in a prestigious Marina Villa golf community, you can be sure this hotel has pulled out all the stops to earn its spot on this strip (see what I did there).
 From the grounds to the amenities, to the guest rooms, there is a touch of class in everything.
 Outside, which is probably where you will spend the bulk of your time, are lush gardens, sweeping ocean views with the infinity pool design highlighting the front area.
 The décor is also well thought out, merging both traditional Mexican and modern styles to create a very trendy design.
 Likewise, there is enough shade from the palm trees, and just to take it a notch higher, there are agave plants that are used to make house tequila—you should sample this.